warbaby/PLoop_Nginx/README.md

 Page Rendering
 ====

-By using the [PLoop_Web](https://github.com/kurapica/PLoop_Web), an useful page rendering sytem can used for content files, it provides support for mixed lua-html page files, master page and other features.
+By using the [PLoop_Web][], an useful page rendering sytem can used for content files, it provides support for mixed lua-html page files, master page and other features.

 Here is an example of a lua server page :